philip-long/constrained_manipulability/paper/paper.md

 A diagram summarizing the `constrained_manipulability` package architecture and ROS 2 communication flow is displayed in \autoref{fig:block_diagram}.

 ![Block diagram for the constrained_manipulability ROS 2 package.\label{fig:block_diagram}](figures/cm_block_diagram.jpg)

+# Future Work

+The `constrained_manipulability` package will continue to be maintained as a ROS 2 library for computing and vizualizing a robot manipulator's constrained capacities as polytopes.
+To extend the widespread utility of this package, future work could also involve creating a standalone library that is independent of ROS.
+For example, by creating Python bindings for the core C++ library and its underlying algorithms.
+This would enable easier interfacing with other popular robotics software, such as Pinocchio [@Carpentier2021Proximal].

 # Conflict of Interest
 The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be constructed as a potential conflict of interest.